-You must submit your copyright or trademark certificate to open a TMall Global store.
+You must submit your copyright or trademark certificate to open a Tmall Global store.
 Similarly, you have to provide certificates authorizing your distribution of branded products.
-The TMall Global team will ask for these documents from you.
+The Tmall Global team will ask for these documents from you.

 Furthermore, you have to prove that your products will be dispatched 120 hours after a consumer makes a purchase.
-This is achieved by presenting a plan to TMall.
-You can accomplish this by either shipping your products with your packages or leveraging the bonded warehouse of TMall.
+This is achieved by presenting a plan to Tmall.
+You can accomplish this by either shipping your products with your packages or leveraging the bonded warehouse of Tmall.

-You also need to have set locations for handling the customer returns in regions like Hong Kong, Taiwan, and mainland China.
+You also need to have set locations for handling customer returns in regions like Hong Kong, Taiwan, and mainland China.

 Here’s the complete list of documents you need to prepare.

 You’ll have to pay the security deposit fee before you get started and sell your goods to China.

 Once you get approved by Tmall Global, it’s time to set up your store and go live.
 Be sure to get acquainted with how to ship your products to China.
 To maintain your presence in China, you must ensure that you’re paying your annual fee for your Tmall Global store.